ghc-proposals/ghc-proposals/proposals/0000-delimited-continuation-primops.md

   * A more satisfying approach would be to make `bracket` behave like Scheme’s `dynamic-wind`, where the “allocate” and “destroy” actions are executed upon every jump in or out of the delimited context.
 This might work better for some resources, like a mutex, but it doesn’t work for `withFile`, since any state of the `Handle` will be destroyed.
 (And even if it could somehow be recreated, the captured continuation already closes over the *old* `Handle`.)

 Existing code just isn’t equipped to deal with continuations.
 Furthermore, adequately handling these situations in general is not a solved problem.
-Therefore, this proposal passes punts the problem to library authors, who may experiment with different solutions outside of GHC proper.
+Therefore, this proposal punts the problem to library authors, who may experiment with different solutions outside of GHC proper.

 ## Costs and Drawbacks